weihong-wu/LSCK-HC/README.md

   #### Plot the output

-  -  Purity, NMI and RI calculate the degree of agreement between an algorithm's clustering result and its labels.
+  -  ACC, NMI and ARI calculate the degree of agreement between an algorithm's clustering result and its labels.